top of page

 Micron

-"Amongst a new generation of brand savvy STEM students, the semiconductor industry is perceived as being a stale and soulless manufacturer of a commodity."
+"The semiconductor industry is perceived as being a stale, soulless manufacturer of a commodity."

 Deloitte Global Semiconductor Outlook